transcom/mymove-docs/docs/backend/guides/understanding-milmove-routing.md

 ## Routing

+Routing is a mechanism where HTTP requests are routed to the code that handles them.
+It is how we determine what should happen when a user visits a certain URL.
-The routing is initialized in `serve.go`, which calls `InitRouting` inside of `routing_init.go`.
+For MilMove, the routing is initialized in `serve.go`, which calls `InitRouting` inside of `routing_init.go`.
 This initializes the routing that will be used by the MilMove application.
 This sets up routing for all 3 sites, the MilMove application, office, and admin.
 Perhaps this not ideal, but this is how it works as of the writing of this document (December 2022).
+Additionally, the routing for Prime API and Support API are is set up as well.
 MilMove is using [Gorilla Mux](https://github.com/gorilla/mux) for routing.

 ## Code Snippet Analysis